kimbring2/DeepSoccer/README.md

 ## 8) Training DeepSoccer using Deep Reinforcement Learning
 You can train a robot using human demonstration data(https://drive.google.com/drive/folders/18kqrpbLMGEnAOd1QTHCRzL_VyUCGItcE?usp=sharing).
 Change a line of launch file like that.

+Robot soccer is quite difficult to hold the ball accurately unlike soccer games where you can control a ball by just pressing a key.
+The process for the robot to hold the ball is divided into several stages.
+First stage is rotating angle of robot for capturing ball inside of front camera angle.
+Next, robot must move to the ball keeping it in the center of the camera in order to hold it by the roller.
+Finally, robot should move forward towards the goal post while fixing the ball to the roller.
+When robot get close enough to the goal post, it can kick the ball using solenoid electromagnet.

 <img src="/image/deepsoccer_reward.png" width="800">

 ```